Code-Institute-Submissions/mariabelenpitriqueo-Milestone-2-Project/README.md

  ### Potencial Futures to implement

- - **PLAYBUTTON**: Button to re-start the game: Allow the user to start again.
+ - **Play Button**: Button to re-start the game: Allow the user to start again.